d1mitris17/d1mitris17/README.md

 I have a strong passion for coding, problem-solving, and creating innovative solutions.
 Currently, I am exploring areas like **OCaml**, **Python**, **Data Structures and Algorithms**, **Node.js**, and **UI/UX Design**.

-I am also proud to be a **Microsoft Learn Student Ambassador**, where I actively engage in fostering technical learning communities and sharing knowledge with fellow students.

 ---

 ### **Skills**